pyrabt/DNS-Resolver/README.md

 Used Java's Datagram Socket/Message library to handle message transaction between dig and Google.
 All message formulation and parsing was performed via bit manipulation and the use of bytestreams.
 The trickiest part, and reason why static methods were used, was the refactoring and handling of compressed messages from Google's DNS.

 ![gif of running server](DNS.gif)

+## In progress
+Currently working on maven build for jar packaging